What is a Tummy tuck?

 To compare apples to apples be sure to know if you are getting a Tummy Tuck or an Extended Tummy Tuck.

-Tummy Tuck Total costs for the remainder of 2024 in our Baltimore facility are as follows:
+Tummy Tuck Total costs for 2025 in our Baltimore facility are as follows:

 Does the Extended Tummy Tuck cost more than a standard Tummy Tuck?